rolandjlevy/js-sliders-game/notes.md

 read: https://repl.it/talk/learn/How-to-get-a-million-upvotes-python/29511/121164

+Post on Sunday morning.
+Post it on share and ask DevZ to check it out.
+Put it on Discord too

+also use this: https://repl-talk-stats.mat1.repl.co/ to see your cycle graph and post on tuesdays at 12pm cst

-Title: New Sliders Game with leader board
+Title: 1️⃣ New Sliders Game with Leader Board!

 - Choose size of your game: 3x3, 4x4 etc...
 - Slide pieces into the empty space, puttin them in the correct order in the fewest moves possible